Headstand and Neck Safety in Yoga: What You Need to Know

 Regardless of technique, the average experienced yoga practitioner loads the head and neck with roughly 40-48% of their body weight during headstand.
 This represents considerable force to a potentially vulnerable region of the body.
 This force tends to increase with the duration of the pose.

-When it comes to examining the 3 techniques, this study suggests that entering headstand with straight legs that lift and lower simultaneously results in the least amount of vertical weight loading and cervical flexion because entry and exit are slow and controlled.
+In examining the 3 techniques and considering which option provides the greatest degree of safety during both entry and exit, this study suggests that entering headstand with straight legs that lift and lower simultaneously results in the least amount of combined vertical weight loading and cervical flexion because entry and exit are slow and controlled.
 (It also requires a great deal of core strength).
+Although the data suggest that a single leg exit involves the least amount of force, that benefit is offset by the significantly greater force placed on the neck during single-legged entry.

-Conversely, weight loads are greatest using the asymmetrical, single leg variation, most likely because entry into the pose is “the least predictable and most difficult to perform with consistency and controlled force,” say the authors of the study.
+Weight loads are greatest using the asymmetrical, single leg variation, most likely because entry into the pose is “the least predictable and most difficult to perform with consistency and controlled force,” say the authors of the study.
 This approach also has the fastest loading rates which, the researchers note, is often accompanied by the temporary stiffening of tissues, which increases the risk for failure loads and injury.
+As such, although the assymetrical option appears safer on exit, if we assume that most people use the same strategy when entering and exiting the pose, this option is less desirable than lifting and lowering both legs simultaneously, slowly, and with control.

 Although the sample size of this study may have been too small to detect potential differences between the 3 techniques, these findings suggest that a slow, controlled entry into headstand may limit the likelihood of excessive weight loading, decrease shifts in weight bearing, and reduce unhealthy extension of the cervical spine, all known to cause injury.